iihc2024/iihc2024.github.io/docs/Competition/adjudication.md

 Consider the following example with $$m=6$$ instances and $$k=7$$ participants.

-Assumen these are the scores of the submitted solutions:
+Assume these are the scores of the submitted solutions:

 | Instance | 1 | 2 | 3 | 4 | 5 | 6 |
 |---|---|---|---|---|---|---|